The Axelrod model for the dissemination of culture revisited: Introduction

-The constrained voter model and Axelrod model have been extensively studied the past ten years by social scientists as well as statistical physicists based on numerical simulations and simple mean field treatments, while there is a total lack of analytical results for the spatial models.
-We refer the reader to Sections III.B and IV.A of Castellano \emph{et al} \cite{castellano_fortunato_loreto_2009} for a review, and references therein for more details about numerical results.
-Spatial simulations are usually difficult to interpret, hence the need for rigorous analytical results.
-This article is intended to provide analytical proofs of important conjectures suggested by spatial simulations, which also gives insight into the mechanisms that promote convergence to either a monocultural equilibrium or on the contrary a highly fragmented configuration where cultural domains are uniformly bounded. \\
+The constrained voter model and Axelrod model have been extensively studied over the past ten years by social scientists as well as statistical physicists based on numerical simulations and simple mean field treatments, while there is a total lack of analytical results for the spatial models.
+We refer the reader to Sections~III.B and IV.A of Castellano et al. \cite{castellanofortunatoloreto2009} for a review, and references therein for more details about numerical results.
+Because spatial simulations are usually difficult to interpret, there is a need for rigorous analytical results, and this article is intended to provide analytical proofs of important conjectures suggested by the simulations, which also gives insight into the mechanisms that promote convergence to either a monocultural equilibrium or, on the contrary, a highly fragmented configuration where cultural domains are uniformly bounded. \textit{Convergence to a monocultural equilibrium.} Letting $\theta$ denote the initial density of centrists in the one-dimensional constrained voter model, the mean-field analysis in \cite{vazquezkrapivskyredner2003} suggests that the average domain length at equilibrium is